Audio equipment isn’t just a purchase — it’s an INVESTMENT.

 Apogee One vs Duet: The Best Portable Audio Interface

-Apogee is an industry leader in audio equipment.
-They create professional products for their clients.
-That doesn’t mean that all their products will be right for you, though.
-Today we’re examining the Apogee One vs Duet in a little more detail.
+Apogee is an INDUSTRY LEADER in audio equipment.
+They create professional products for their clients, but that doesn’t mean all their products will be right for you, though.

-The Apogee One is the ‘little brother’ of the Duet, the specs are slower on this than on its ‘big brother’ – the Duet.
+The Apogee One is the “little brother” of the Duet.
+The specs are slower on this model than its “big brother” — the Duet.

 - Given the small size, this is the perfect product for on-the-go recording